 - a two-page letter written by the applicant

-- a letter of support written by a faculty member or public folklorist that describes the student’s interest in public folklore and supports the student’s plan for using the AFS meeting to further her or his interests in public folklore
+- a letter of support written by a faculty member or public folklorist that describes the student’s interest in public folklore and supports the student’s plan for using the AFS meeting to further their interests in public folklore

 - a budget outlining anticipated expenses

-The applicant’s letter should address her/his interest in public folklore, goals for attending the meeting, and plans for using the resources of the meeting to further her/his academic and/or professional development.
+The applicant’s letter should address their interest in public folklore, goals for attending the meeting, and plans for using the resources of the meeting to further their academic and/or professional development.
 Previous recipients of student travel awards are not eligible to apply.